RubyCrypto/rbnacl/README.md

 NaCl puts cryptography on Rails!
-Instead of making you choose which cryptographic primitives to use, NaCl provides convention over configuration in the form of expertly-assembled high level cryptographic APIs that ensure not only the confidentiality of your data, but also detect tampering.
+Instead of making you choose which cryptographic primitives to use, NaCl provides convention over configuration in the form of expertly-assembled high-level cryptographic APIs that ensure not only the confidentiality of your data, but also detect tampering.
-The result is high-level, easy-to-use APIs which are designed to be hard-to-attack by default in ways libraries like OpenSSL are not.
+These high-level, easy-to-use APIs which are designed to be hard to attack by default in ways primitives exposed by libraries like OpenSSL are not.

 This approach makes NaCl a lot closer to a system like GPG than it is to the cryptographic primitive APIs in a library like OpenSSL.
-However, NaCl also uses state-of-the-art encryption, including Curve25519 elliptic curves and the XSalsa20 stream cipher.
+In addition, NaCl also uses state-of-the-art encryption, including Curve25519 elliptic curves and the XSalsa20 stream cipher.
 This means with NaCl you not only get a system which is designed to be secure-by-default, you also get one which